maltesermailo/android_kernel_pantah/Documentation/virt/kvm/api.rst

    to ignore the request, or to gather VM memory core dump and/or reset/shutdown of the VM.

+Valid flags are:

+ - KVM_SYSTEM_EVENT_RESET_FLAG_PSCI_RESET2 (arm64 only) -- the guest issued
+   a PSCI SYSTEM_RESET2 call with a "reset type" passed in register X1.

 ::

 		/* KVM_EXIT_IOAPIC_EOI */